Overview of the Family and Medical Leave Act

 Qualifying Events

-• For the birth of a son or daughter, and to bond with the newborn child.
+• For the birth of a son or daughter, and to care for the newborn child.

 • For the placement with the employee of a child for adoption or foster care, and to bond with that child.